-1 Module name 38139 Economic History and Development of Europe and the Middle East 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
-For further information on teaching units please contact the module managers.
-Es besteht Anwesenheitspflicht.
-3 Lecturers -
+1 Module name 38139 Economic History and Development of Europe and the Middle East 5 ECTS 2 Courses / lectures Masterseminar: Economic History and Development of Europe and the Middle East (2 SWS) Es besteht Anwesenheitspflicht.
+5 ECTS 3 Lecturers Prof. Dr. Christine Binzel

 4 Module coordinator Prof. Dr. Christine Binzel 5 Contents The seminar gives an introduction to the economic history and development of Europe vis-à-vis the Middle East, in particular explanations for why the Middle East, once economically and scientifically advanced, fell behind Europe.
 The latter includes an examination of how Islam likely shaped the economic development of the Middle East.
 Throughout, the emphasis is on analysis rather than description.
 6 Learning objectives and skills Students (1) deepen their knowledge about and their understanding of the economic history and development of Europe vis-à-vis the Middle East, (2) work independently on a particular research topic, (3) engage with the academic literature and thereby strengthen their ability to critically read and assess applied work, and (4) improve their skills on how to structure and discuss academic work.
 Furthermore, by actively participating in class, students (5) learn how to apply peer review techniques and how to react on peer review - one of the most important instruments in scientific life.
 7 Prerequisites None.
-8 Integration in curriculum semester: 2;4 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 Regional Modules Master of Arts Development Economics and International Studies 20242 10 Method of examination Presentation/written assignment Written assignment (15 pages) and presentation (30 minutes) 11 Grading procedure Presentation/written assignment (100%) Written assignment (67 %), Presentation (33 %) 12 Module frequency Only in summer semester Contact hours: 30 h 13 Workload in clock hours Independent study: 120 h
+8 ntegration in curriculum semester: 2;4 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 Regional Modules Master of Arts Development Economics and International Studies 20242 10 Method of examination Presentation/written assignment Written assignment (15 pages) and presentation (30 minutes) 11 Grading procedure Presentation/written assignment (100%) Written assignment (67 %), Presentation (33 %) 12 Module frequency Only in summer semester 13 Workload in clock hours Contact hours: 30 h Independent study: 120 h 14 Module duration 1 semester 15 Teaching and examination language english

-15 Teaching and examination language english The class will draw on journal articles which will be made available via StudOn as well as on the following three books: Kuran, Timur.
+The class will draw on journal articles which will be made available via StudOn as well as on the following three books: Kuran, Timur.
 2011.
 The Long Divergence: How Islamic Law Held Back the Middle East .
 Princeton: Princeton University Press.
 16 Bibliography Platteau, Jean-Philippe.
 2017.
 Islam Instrumentalised: Religion and Politics in Historical Perspective.
 Cambridge: Cambridge University Press.
 Rubin, Jared.
 2017.
 Rulers, Religion, and Riches: Why the West Got Rich and the Middle East Did Not .
 New York: Cambridge University Press.

-1 Module name 38142 Business and Society Business & Society 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
-For further information on teaching units please contact the module managers.
-Es besteht Anwesenheitspflicht.
-3 Lecturers -
+1 Module name 38142 Business and Society Business & Society 5 ECTS 2 Courses / lectures Masterseminar: Business & Society in Latin America (2 SWS) 5 ECTS Es besteht Anwesenheitspflicht.
+3 Lecturers Milena Störmer